Powerful User Interface

 - Overview of instrument configuration

-- Auxiliary and demodulator functionality in the same tab
+- Visualization of auxiliary and demodulator functionality in the same tab